-Stress can be positive and negative.
-If you’ve ever found yourself feeling excited about going on a date, or nervous attending an interview, the tension you might feel arrive could just be the type of healthy reaction which would accompany these events.
+So, if you’ve ever found yourself feeling excited about going on a date, or nervous attending an interview, the tension you might feel could just be the type of healthy reaction which would accompany these events.
 It’s not stress as such, it’s more like nervousness or excitement.

-When we find ourselves in a difficult situation – one which our brain interprets as a threat or dangerous – we can find ourselves in an automatic response called “fight or flight”.
-Whilst again this can be normal, say if you have a minor car accident, or have had some bad news, when the threat response is left unmanaged or continues over a period of time, it can take its toll on the body and mind.
+When we find ourselves in a difficult situation – one which our brain interprets as dangerous – we can find ourselves in an automatic response called “fight or flight” which is focused on our individual survival.
+When the threat response is left unmanaged or continues over a period of time, it can take its toll on the body and mind.

-When I ask people what causes their stress, the most common reasons they give me are:
+When I ask people what causes this survival mode to kick in, the most common reasons they give me are:

 - Other people (including their manager and relationship breakdowns)